 The good news is that non-Belgians can only vote at the maximum of 2 of these elections, so your choices are limited.

 You can see more general information about elections in Belgium in English here.
+The government also prepared a website about voting in the European Parliament elections in all EU languages.

 Who is allowed to vote?